syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/ports.md

 You can change any port properties at runtime and update it through the client-side method [`dataBind`](../api/diagram#dataBind).

-The following code example illustrates how to change the port properties.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}